abdoulm366/TTU-Capstone--Electrical-Class-Kit/Documentation/Experimental Analysis/Experimental Analysis.md

 Figure 10.
 The voltage that we measured and read at the LED input pins.

-The figure above shows that we measured within the 3-7 volt range and that proves that the constraint of no less than 3V and no more than 7V to prevent damage and to ensure safe and correct operation was met since the multimeter read 4.705 volts which is between 3 volts and 7 volts which is sufficient to operate the LEDs without also supplying to much power.
+The figure above shows that we measured within the 3-7 volt range and that proves that the constraint of no less than 3V and no more than 7V to prevent damage and to ensure safe and correct operation was met since the multimeter read 4.705 volts which is between 3 volts and 7 volts which is sufficient to operate the LEDs without also supplying too much power.

 ![image](https://github.com/user-attachments/assets/0f404413-f10c-4217-8699-7dfbe2a07d9d)